Xmetalfanx/linuxSetup/README.md

 ## How to run the main script file

 1. Open a Terminal
 2. Navigate to the root folder you extracted the LinuxScripts archive to
-3.  type `bash xmetalLinuxScripts.sh`
+3. type `bash linuxSetupScripts.sh`

 ## Goals

 1. To have scripts I can run on various distros that automate many of the post install "out of the box" tasks that I always perform anyway.

 - Distro families to be included are

           - Arch
           - Debian
           - Fedora
           - OpenSuse
           - Solus
           - Ubuntu

 ---